geprog/openkarte/README.md

 openkarte is not just a tool for developers or researchers — it’s a public-facing platform that makes open data tangible.
 By visualizing relationships between different data layers, it helps uncover insights, support local decision-making, and foster transparency.

+## 🐛 Issues & 💡 Feature Requests

+If you run into a problem or have a question then start a discussion https://github.com/geprog/openkarte/discussions.
+Would you like to suggest a new feature then please create an issue https://github.com/geprog/openkarte/issues.
+Your contributions and feedback are always welcome and helps improve the project!

 ## 🔗 Live Demo

 Visit the current version at: https://openkarte.de